Code-Institute-Submissions/Only-Hikers-MS1/README.md

 #### Project Goals

 - To build a fully responsive website across all devices
-- To create an easy-to-use website that is easy to navigate
+- To create an easy-to-use website that is simple to navigate
+- To set up the basic layout and content for this webpage which can be added to in the future
 - To inspire users through images of breathtaking scenery to get out and explore our beauitful country
-- To share my experiences with my users
-- To connect with like-minded individuals who share the same passions and might teach me a thing or two
+- To have a contact form where like-minded hiking individuals or people that are keen to start can get in touch

 #### User Stories